 Therefore, as Independent Representatives of Young Living, it is our job to properly instruct anyone interested in or already using Young Living products.

-Notice that in the new 2015 Product Guide v.3 located on Young Living’s ISSUU account website, the oils have been classified and deemed as either “topical/aromatic” (cosmetic/beauty) or “dietary” (dietary supplement) aka Young Living’s Vitality line of oils.
+Notice that in the new 2018 Product Guide v.2 located on Young Living’s ISSUU account website, the oils have been classified and deemed as either “topical/aromatic” (cosmetic/beauty) or “dietary” (dietary supplement) aka Young Living’s Vitality line of oils.

-Here is an example of Young Living’s Peppermint Vitality (left) and Young Living’s Peppermint regular label essential oil; the screen shot was taken from the recently updated 2015 Product Guide v.3 located on Young Living’s ISSUU account website.
+Here is an example of Young Living’s Peppermint Vitality (left) and Young Living’s Peppermint regular label essential oil; the screen shot was taken from the recently updated 2018 Product Guide v.2 located on Young Living’s ISSUU account website.

-This is exactly why Young Living is releasing claims (structure-function statements) that are specific to each particular Young Living essential oil and/or product.
+Young Living has released claims (structure-function statements) that are specific to each particular Young Living essential oil and/or product.
 The claims must match the classification of that particular product.
 There is no “one-size-fits-all” list of compliant claims and/or words.
 Why?
 Because compliance is based on the overall intent of the message, not on a single word or photo, but the overall intent of the message.

 So, wait, how do we know Young Living is saying to “advertise these products as classified?” . . .
 Good question!
 This question was sent to the Young Living Conduct and Education Department to confirm, and here is their response:

 How can you help support Young Living and reduce risk?
-Look through your social media outlets (Facebook, Pinterest, etc.) and remove any graphics/statements that conflict with the oil’s new classification, as can be found only in Young Living’s 2015 Product Guide v.3 on their ISSUU account website and/or those claims released in Young Living’s e-mail newsletter GROW!.
+Look through your social media outlets (Facebook, Pinterest, etc.) and remove any graphics/statements that conflict with the oil’s new classification, as can be found only in Young Living’s 2018 Product Guide v.2 on their ISSUU account website and/or those claims released in Young Living’s e-mail newsletter GROW!.